mariaR5/music-dashboard/README.md

 Cue is different.
 It lives on your phone, listening to your notification shade.
 If a song is playing on any allowed app, we track it, verify it against Spotify's database, and use it to feed a powerful AI recommendation engine.

+Cue was built to solve a personal frustration: music listening today is fragmented across platforms, but our stats are not.
+Your Spotify Wrapped doesn’t define your taste — your listening habits do.

+Cue only processes music playback notifications from explicitly allowed apps and does not read message or personal notifications.

 ## Key Features

 ### Universal Scrobbling